adamzvolanek/silver-barnacle/lecturebook/lectures/lecture03/index.md

-# Lecture 3 - Networking
+# Lecture 3 - Computer Ports & Plugs

 ## Objectives
-+ Understand what are Internet Service Providers and their purpose.
-+ Become familiar with IP addresses, DNS names, and basics of networking devices.
-+ Learn the basics of networking traffic.
++ Gain an understanding of what a computer is comprised of.
-+ Types of network cabling and their standards
++ Gain understanding of the different ports and peripherals of a computer.